jddmartin/hehe_questions/README.md

 1. What have you learned so far about elements like helium that make it hard to believe a bond is likely to form between two of their atoms?
 [Answer.](./answers/noblegases.md)

-(Knowledge - Ontario Grade 11 Science Curriculum (SCH3U/C) rev. 2008: A1.9 (U/C), B2.2 (U)) -this goes to separate document
+(Knowledge - Ontario Grade 11 Science Curriculum (SCH3U) rev. 2008: A1.9, B2.2) -this goes to separate document

 2. The speed of light in a medium can be related to the light's frequency is modeled using the equation $$v=f\lambda$$.
 In this equation, $v$ is the light's speed in that medium, $f$ is the light wave's frequency, and $\lambda$ is the light's wavelength.
 Using this equation, convince yourself why "frequency doubling" is the same as saying "wavelength halving" (although one rolls off the tongue a bit better).
-[Answer.](./answers/frequencydoubling.md) (Hint: If you would like to use numbers, pick any frequency you want and double it!
+(Hint: If you would like to use numbers, pick any frequency you want and double it!
 See what happens to the wavelength.)
+[Answer.](./answers/frequencydoubling.md)

-(Knowledge - Ontario Grade 12 Science Curriculum (SPH$U/C) rev. 2008: A1.8, A1.10, A1.12)
+(Knowledge - Ontario Grade 12 Science Curriculum (SPH4U) rev. 2008: A1.8, A1.10, A1.12)

+3. If helium atoms are travelling with wavelength XX and the angle between the first order constructive diffraction spots is XX, then how far apart are the gratings?
+Answer.

-3. (Knowledge - Ontario Grade 12 Physics Curriculum rev. 2008:)
+(Knowledge - Ontario Grade 12 Science Curriculum (SPH4U) rev. 2008: E1.1, E2.1, E2.2, E2.3, E3.2, F2.1, F2.2)

-4. (Application)
-5. (Application)
+4. Consider what would happen if two atoms were too close together.
+Why would they not want to bond?
+Is that the same reason for why two atoms too far apart would not want to bond?
+Explain your reasoning.
+Answer.

+(Knowledge/Communication - Ontario Grade 12 Science Curriculum (SPH4U) rev. 2008:D2.1, D3.1, D3.2)

+5. If red light at 632.8 nm gets frequency doubled through a crystal then diffracted through a grating, some of the red light produces a pattern along side the frequency doubled light.
+If both the red and its frequency doubled light enter through the same grating, and the 2$^{nd}$ order constructive interference maxima are at an angle XX from the incident direcction, then what is the grating spacing?
+(Click this link for hints to start solving this problem.)
+Answer.

+(Application - Ontario Grade 12 Science Curriculum (SPH4U) rev. 2008: E1.1, E2.1, E2.2, E2.3, E3.2, F1.2, F3.1, F3.2)

 ## Intermediate